Waxhaw's Growth Strategy

-- The Proposed Waxhaw Zoning Map, showing the entire municipal area pre-zoned according to the new simplified zoning districts.
+- The Zoning Districts Map, showing the entire municipal area pre-zoned according to the new simplified zoning districts.

-- The Land Development Code, to replace the current Unified Development Ordinance.
+- The Land Development Code replaced the Unified Development Ordinance.

 The 2016 Future Land Use Map identified existing neighborhoods and commercial centers and potential parkways; and proposed new areas for residential, business and mixed-use growth.
 This plan called for an update every three to five years to meet changing demands.

 Expanding upon the previous plan, the new Future Land Use Map features the Downtown Center, proposed Employment Centers, and proposed Neighborhood Centers.
 This plan focuses on five major goals:

 • coordinating joint planning areas with Union County

 Includes 17 zoning districts, along with Conditional Use and Conditional Zoning Districts.

 All zoning is reduced to just 8 base zoning districts and a Conditional Zoning District.

 Zoning regulates land use according to the Future Land Use Plan by permitting certain types of development to occur.
 This does not mean that the current land use of that property will necessarily change in the immediate future.

 Notable changes to Waxhaw’s Zoning Map: